JerryHung1030/fraudlens-rag-core/README.md

 Proprietary Software License Agreement

-Copyright (c) 2024 Institute for Information Industry (III), Cyber Security Technology Institute (CSTI)
+Copyright (c) 2025 Institute for Information Industry (III), Cyber Security Technology Institute (CSTI)

 All rights reserved.
 This software is proprietary and confidential.
 Unauthorized copying, modification, distribution, or use is strictly prohibited.

-> © 2024 Institute for Information Industry (III), Cyber Security Technology Institute (CSTI).
-Built with ❤️ in Taiwan.
+> © 2025 Institute for Information Industry (III), Cyber Security Technology Institute (CSTI).